 - Key elements of a product listing for Amazon SEO

 - How to optimize an Amazon FBA product listing for Amazon SEO

 - How to keep track of your Amazon ranking

 What is Amazon SEO and why is it important?

-Search engine optimization, or SEO, is the process of increasing the quality and quantity of website traffic by increasing visibility of a website or a web page to users of a web search engine.
+Search engine optimization, or SEO, is the process of increasing the quality and quantity of website traffic by increasing visibility of a website or a web page to users of an online search engine.